 Mutual funds attract investors for many reasons.
 For starters, mutual funds are diversified and professionally managed investment vehicles.
 Their structure eliminates the need to pick securities individually and rebalance your own portfolio.
 But that doesn’t mean you can pass on doing your homework.
 There are thousands of mutual funds out there, and each aims for a different objective.
-In this article, we’ll explain mutual funds, while covering the pros and cons to help you decide if they’re right for you.
-We can also help you work with a financial advisor to guide you through the world of mutual fund investing.
+You may want to consider working with a financial advisor to guide you through the world of mutual fund investing if you’re not familiar.

 What Is a Mutual Fund?